-West Kirkland Mining Inc. ("West Kirkland" or the "Company") is a mineral exploration and development company focused on the acquisition, exploration and development of gold projects in Nevada and Utah with its flagship asset being the Hasbrouck Project, which consists of the Hasbrouck and Three Hills properties.
+West Kirkland Mining Inc. ("West Kirkland" or the "Company") is a mineral exploration and development company focused on the acquisition, exploration and development of gold projects in Nevada with its flagship asset being the Hasbrouck heap leach gold project, which consists of the Hasbrouck and Three Hills properties (the "Hasbrouck Project").
 The Company is based in Vancouver, British Columbia, Canada and its common shares trade on the TSX Venture Exchange under the symbol, "WKM".
 The Company is a reporting issuer in the each of the provinces of Canada except Quebec.

-The following Management Discussion and Analysis ("MD&A") focuses on the financial condition and results of operations of the Company for the year ended December 31, 2016.
-This MD&A is prepared as of May 1, 2017 and should be read in conjunction with the Company's consolidated financial statements and related notes thereto for the year ended December 31, 2016.
+The following Management Discussion and Analysis ("MD&A") focuses on the financial condition and results of operations of the Company for the period ended December 31, 2017.
+This MD&A is prepared as of April 26, 2018 and should be read in conjunction with the Company's consolidated financial statements and related notes thereto for the year ended December 31, 2017.